semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 * `file`: The Semgrep scan findings report or export in JSON format.
 * `scan_type`: A descriptive name for the scan type.
 In this example, the scan type is "Semgrep JSON Report`".
 * `product_name`: The name of the product in DefectDojo to send the Semgrep findings report to.
-* `engagement_name`: Depending on your use case, the `engagement_name` can describe a moment in time that the test is taking place, or it can be used as a simple description about the import.
-In this case, you can name it `semgrep`.
+* `engagement_name`: The name of the engagement you created the preceding "Integration" section.
+In this example, `semgrep`.

 Here is an example snippet of a Python function using this endpoint: